1-866-646-8465

 Written by John Rothans

 What does it mean to have a well-rounded portfolio?
 What is the ideal asset allocation for a balanced portfolio?
-U.S. Money Reserve takes a look at what financial experts recommend when building a well-diversified portfolio of traditional assets, as well as your options for a variety of alternative assets.
+U.S. Money Reserve takes a look at what financial experts recommend when building a well-diversified portfolio of traditional asset classes, as well as your options for a variety of alternative assets.

 Why Is a Balanced Portfolio Important?

 A balanced portfolio, combining a variety of assets, helps minimize risk and maximize returns.
-A well-balanced portfolio relies on asset diversification.
-For instance, you might aim to pick a mix of stocks, bonds, precious metals, cash, and other assets.
-And within each category, you’d want to further diversify, such as buying U.S. and international stocks to balance potential economic fluctuations across different countries.
+A well-balanced portfolio relies on portfolio diversity.
+For instance, you might aim to pick a mix of stocks and bonds or bonds and cash, as well as precious metals, and other assets.
+And within each asset class, you’d want to further diversify, such as buying U.S. and international stocks to balance potential economic fluctuations across different countries.

-Ultimately, portfolio diversification can help future-proof your assets, enabling you to help safeguard them from adverse events and take advantage of positive events.
+Ultimately, portfolio allocation can help future-proof your assets, enabling you to help safeguard them from adverse events and take advantage of positive events.

 What Does a Balanced Portfolio Look Like?

 There’s no one model for a balanced portfolio.
-Instead, a balanced portfolio should reflect your goals and when you want to achieve them.
+Instead, a balanced portfolio should reflect your goals and risk tolerance, as well as when you want to achieve your goals.
 There are short-term and long-term strategies for saving for retirement.
 Do you want to retire in 10 years?
 Is retirement 25 years away?
-Also, what is your tolerance for risk?
+Also, what is your risk tolerance?
 Answers to these questions and others can help dictate the makeup of a balanced portfolio.
-Take U.S. Money Reserve’s free Retirement Quiz to learn more about your retirement situation.

 While it’s by no means a definitive prescription for a balanced portfolio, the following gives you an idea of what the structure of your balanced portfolio might look like.
 It’s also recommended to consult your financial advisor before deciding what the best mix for your portfolio should be.